-Fade is a fast C++ Delaunay triangulation library and it comes in two flavors: First, Fade 2D is a planar Constrained Delaunay triangulation, see the above red 2D cyclist-shape.
-Second, Fade 2.5D creates elevated Delaunay triangulations from 2.5D point clouds like the above terrain, for instance.
-Both software versions are equipped with additional robust algorithms from the meshing field.
-Moreover, ready-made C++ examples demonstrate the application of these algorithms:
+Fade is a high-performance C++ Delaunay triangulation library available in two versions: Firstly, Fade2D constructs planar Delaunay triangulations with constraints, as the 2D cyclist-shape above.
+Secondly, Fade2.5D generates elevated Delaunay triangulations from 2.5D point clouds, such as the terrain example shown above.
+Both software versions come equipped with robust algorithms from the meshing field.
+Furthermore, we provide ready-made C++ examples that demonstrate the practical application of these algorithms:

 Fade 2D: Constrained Delaunay Triangulation